zenml-io/zenml/docs/book/advanced-guide/pipelines/settings.md

 We have [already discussed `BaseParameters`](../../starter-guide/pipelines/iterating.md) and now is the time to talk about its brother, `BaseSettings`.

+Users can think of configuring stacks and pipeline in terms of `Params` and `Settings`
 @step/pipeline(…): Configures the class -> will be set for all instances

 step_instance/pipeline_instance.configure(…): Configures the instance -> will be set for all runs using the instance